Generic Name: bosutinib (boe SUE tin ib)

 heart disease; or

 Do not use bosutinib if you are pregnant.
 It could harm the unborn baby.
 Tell your doctor right away if you become pregnant during treatment.
-Use effective birth control while you are using this medication and for at least 30 days after your treatment ends.
+Use effective birth control while you are using bosutinib, and for at least 1 month after your last dose.

 It is not known whether bosutinib passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine.
-After you stop taking bosutinib, ask your doctor how long to wait before breast-feeding again.
+You should not breast-feed while using this medicine, and for at least 1 month after your last dose.

 How should I take bosutinib?